richardbiely/gaia-ecs/README.md

 ### Threads

 The total number of threads created for the pool is set via ***ThreadPool::set_max_workers***.
 By default, the number of threads created is equal to the number of available CPU threads minus 1 (the main thread).
-However, no matter have many threads are requested, the final number if always capped to 31 (***ThreadPool::MaxWorkers***).
-You number of available threads for you hardware can be retrived via ***ThreadPool::hw_thread_cnt***.
+However, no matter how many threads are requested, the final number if always capped to 31 (***ThreadPool::MaxWorkers***).
+The number of available threads on your hardware can be retrieved via ***ThreadPool::hw_thread_cnt***.

 ```cpp
 auto& tp = mt::ThreadPool::get();